 - Erythema nodosum is often indicative of an underlying infectious disease but a cause is not always found.
 Some underlying causes are not infectious.

 - Streptococcal infection is the most common underlying cause and so it may be a feature of other diseases, including scarlet fever and rheumatic fever, although in the UK nowadays the former is uncommon and the latter rare.

 - Sarcoidosis is also commonly involved in adults, although it is not infectious in origin.

 - Leprosy can produce a clinical picture of erythema nodosum, although the histological picture of the lesions is different.

 - Various forms of gastroenteritis - especially Yersinia enterocolitica, Salmonella spp. and Campylobacter spp. - can be associated.

 - Mycoplasma pneumonia can be associated.

-- Fungal infections are less common in the UK but coccidioidomycosis is important in the Southwest United States of America.
+- Fungal infections are less common in the UK but coccidioidomycosis is important in Southwest USA.
 It may occur in histoplasmosis and blastoplasmosis.

 - Sulfonamides are used less often nowadays but other drugs to be implicated include sulfonylureas, gold and oral contraceptives.